Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Jeannette1980, Pixabay

 The Parson Russell Terrier is a small but energetic white dog with an outgoing disposition.
-It is playful and get along well with children, but may not handle rough play very well and doesn’t like its hair pulled.
-It also tends to bark and dig due to its breeding history.
+They’re playful and get along well with children, but they may not handle rough play very well and do not like their hair pulled.
+They’re also fond of digging and barking due to their parents.

 4. Papillon